A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 The Cannon

 The Cannon serves high-quality coffee alongside a creative waffle-themed brunch menu.
 Try your eggs Benedict on a delicious cheese waffle or indulge in an egg, tomato and spicy mayo waffle sandwich.
-Gluten-free and vegan waffles are available upon request.
+Gluten-free and vegan waffles are available.

 Location: 180 Ottawa Street North, Hamilton